zwbetz-gh/zwbetz/content/blog/make-a-hugo-blog-from-scratch/index.md

 {{< /blockquote >}}

 {{< blockquote author="Steve" >}}
 Thanks very much for the Hugo tutorial on your site.
-I’m working on bootstrapping myself into this system - I actually wrote something conceptually very similar in Perl in the mid-90s, for generating static sites from template files and embedded code, though it didn’t have a server mode and was nowhere NEAR as fast :P Anyway, I’ve also struggled with the state of some of the official documentation as has been discussed on the forums, so I know it’s a concern.
-Your document has been the clearest and most helpful for me out of everything I’ve read so far, including the official docs on the Hugo site.
+I'm working on bootstrapping myself into this system - I actually wrote something conceptually very similar in Perl in the mid-90s, for generating static sites from template files and embedded code, though it didn't have a server mode and was nowhere NEAR as fast :P Anyway, I've also struggled with the state of some of the official documentation as has been discussed on the forums, so I know it's a concern.
+Your document has been the clearest and most helpful for me out of everything I've read so far, including the official docs on the Hugo site.
 {{< /blockquote >}}

 {{< blockquote author="Eric" >}}
 I just wanted to let you know that I found your blog post this past weekend and that it was insanely helpful for me, like more than anything else I found.
 A lot of the other tutorials I found were more in the format “build a website with Hugo + [some web technology]” and they tend to focus more on using the tools but not really why I needed them.
-Put this in your config file, add this CLI tool, etc. As someone who knew absolutely nothing about the web stack I didn’t understand at all why I needed five different tools just to make a website.
+Put this in your config file, add this CLI tool, etc. As someone who knew absolutely nothing about the web stack I didn't understand at all why I needed five different tools just to make a website.
 Anyway, I appreciated how your post was 100% laser focused on *Hugo* and was verbose enough for me to follow along and take ideas from.
 Thats all I wanted to say, thanks!
 {{< /blockquote >}}

 {{< blockquote author="Alistair" >}}